On our way to Washington, D.C. on a family vacation, we took the longer, scenic route through the mountains.

-The Greenbrier Hotel, located in White Sulphur Springs, West Virginia, started from the popularity of the sulfur springs that were discovered there in 1778.
+The Greenbrier Hotel, located in White Sulphur Springs, West Virginia, started out of the popularity of the sulfur springs that were discovered there in 1778.

-The sulphur springs were thought to bring healing.
-The first visitors camped out and then over time the amenities improved into a resort that has been visited by 26 Presidents.
+The sulfur springs were thought to bring healing.
+The first visitors camped out and then over time the amenities improved into a resort that has been visited by 26 Presidents over the years.

 A reporter for the Washington Post leaked the story in 1992 and the Government was completely out of there by 1995.

 This leak now allows the public to see what our government had in place to house the House of Representatives and the U.S. Senate in the event of a nuclear blast.
 It is the size of two football fields at 112,544 sq. ft.

 Why Did The Government Put a Top Secret Bunker in West Virginia?

 The location is strategic.
 It is located 240 miles away from Washington, D.C. which fits the 300-mile radius criteria.

 The bunker was also a few minutes off the expressway and close to a train stop.
 This also made the location accessible and well hidden.

 A small private airstrip was also on the property but that has since been turned into a golf course.
 The mountains in West Virginia also made it harder to see from the air and caused it to be seen as a less likely target of national interest.